SpiralDevelopment/Awesome-Crypto-Trading/README.md

 Using the following tools, you can automate your trading using web-based dashboards to build your strategy - no programming skills required.
 However, based on the complexity of your strategy, they could be limited compared to coding your own bot from the ground.

- * [3Commas](https://3commas.io/) - 3Commas has 3 types of ready-to-use bots.
-It also allows you to do semi-automated trading with trailing stop-loss/take-profits and copy trading.
+ * [3Commas](https://3commas.io/) - Ready-to-use bots; Copy trading platform; Trailing stop-loss/take-profit orders.
  * [Shrimpy](https://www.shrimpy.io/) - Portfolio management tool with social trading and automated portfolio rebalancing features.
- * [Cryptohopper](https://www.cryptohopper.com/) - Cryptohopper is rich in features to make your own TA strategy.
-There’s also a marketplace where you can copy other users’ strategies.
+ * [Cryptohopper](https://www.cryptohopper.com/) - Cryptohopper is rich in features to automate TA strategy.
+There's also a marketplace where you can copy other users' strategies.
  * [HaasOnline](https://www.haasonline.com/) - HaasOnline offers quite advanced tools at a cost which does seem more like an enterprise solution.

 ## Other Trading Tools